Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Boosted rewards:

-• Mega boost → extra candy per catch type
+• Mega boost → extra candy from same-type catches

 Mega Mewtwo X Weaknesses

-Ghost Super Effective Psychic is weak to Ghost
+Ghost Super Effective Psychic typing is weak to Ghost

-Flying Super Effective Fighting is weak to Flying
+Flying Super Effective Fighting typing is weak to Flying

-Fairy Super Effective Fighting is weak to Fairy
+Fairy Super Effective Fighting typing is weak to Fairy

 • Shadow Ball